 VRBO is part of the HomeAway family, the world leader in vacation rentals with over 1 million listings.
 We offer the largest selection of properties for any travel occasion and every budget.
 We’re committed to helping families and friends find a perfect vacation rental to create unforgettable travel experiences together.
 Learn More

 Lightwood is an elegant eighteenth-century plantation house nestled in an ancient beech forest in rural Surry County, Virginia.
-The estate comprises over one hundred acres of woods, fields, and streams, and is part of the land given by Chief Powhatan to Pocahontas and John Rolfe as a wedding gift.
+The estate comprises over one hundred acres of woods, meadows, and streams, and is part of the land given by Chief Powhatan to Pocahontas and John Rolfe as a wedding gift.
 Lightwood House was the center of a prosperous tobacco plantation, and the home of a Revolutionary War soldier and his family.
 Built in four different periods circa 1760 to 1795, Lightwood House is completely restored and features exceptional, detailed woodwork and authentic furnishings, yet also offers all modern conveniences including, a jetted tub, satellite TV, and WIFI.